Speech therapy massage in Almaty — what you need to know

 |---|---|---|

-| Manual classic | Hypotonicity, hypertonicity, preparation for sounds | Finger massage, stroking, kneading, vibration |
+| Manual classic | Hypotonia, hypertonia, preparation for sounds | Finger techniques: stroking, kneading, vibration |

 | Probe massage (Novikova) | Dysarthria, mild dysarthria, complex cases | Special probes: ball, fork, hatchet |

-| Spoon massage | Children under 3 years old, high sensitivity | Regular teaspoons, stroking the lips and tongue |
+| Spoon massage | Children under 3 years old, high sensitivity | Regular teaspoons, stroking along the lips and tongue |

-| Toothbrush Massage | Hypersalivation, weak muscle tone | Soft brush, circular movements on the tongue |
+| Toothbrush massage | Hypersalivation, weak tone | Soft brush, circular movements on the tongue |

-| Relaxing | Tongue hypertonicity, stuttering, anxiety | Slow strokes, targeted pressure |
+| Relaxing | Tongue hypertonia, stuttering, anxiety | Slow stroking, targeted pressure |

 Manual speech therapy massage